-2016 Drinking Water Quality Results
+2018 Drinking Water Quality Results

-In compliance with the Colorado Primary Drinking Water Regulations, the Greeley Water and Sewer Department is pleased to present our annual Drinking Water Quality Report for the calendar year 2016.
-Our constant goal is to provide you with a safe and dependable supply of drinking water.
-Greeley routinely monitors for contaminants in your drinking water according to federal and state laws.
-The following table shows all detections found in the period from January 1 to December 31, 2016, unless otherwise noted.
-The state requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
+The City of Greeley routinely monitors for contaminants in your drinking water according to Federal and State laws.
+The following tables show all detections found in the period of January 1 to December 31, 2017 unless otherwise noted.
+The State of Colorado requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
 Therefore, some of our data, though representative, may be more than one year old.
-Only detected contaminants sampled within the last five years appear in this report.
+Only detected contaminants sampled within the last 5 years appear in this report.
+If no tables appear in this section then no contaminants were detected in the last round of monitoring.